barbazul/1kfa/mod_guide_player.md

 This weakening is represented by cards from your Deckahedron being lost into your *Exhaustion pile*.

-Have you ever watched a boxing match or a mixed martial arts match?
+Have you ever watched a boxing or martial arts match?
 During the later rounds, the athletes are worn down, their footwork is less animated, and they drop their guard more frequently.
 The contest is not always decided with a knockout punch, it often comes down to who can